chordpro-setlists/setlists/README.md

 ![](README-old.png)

 This approach yields significant problems:
-* Philip's Google Doc and ChoPro files and Kevin's PDF files represent multiple, potentially inconsistent "sources of truth".
+* The "Setlist Notes", "OnSong", and "PDF" documents represent multiple, potentially inconsistent "sources of truth".
 They have been inconsistent on numerous occasions.
-* We can't get rid of multiple versions: Philip does not want a cluttered page while others want the chord diagrams.
 * Some information gets "lost" altogether (for example, neither version results in a convenient listing of songs and key signature, which is originally present in Philip's Google Doc).

 ### How chordpro-setlists helps